carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

   // Safe to continue: Err was checked.

-In contrast, the following code will always cause an abort, regardless of the return value of ``foo``:
+In contrast, the following code will always cause an abort, even if ``canFail`` returns a success value:

 .. code-block:: c++